 To assemble: Butter a casserole dish, and line the bottom with a single layer of pancakes.
 Lightly spread the bechamel over the pancakes until covered.
 Place the chopped sausage on top of the pancakes, spreading evenly until covered.
 Spoon half the egg mixture over the sausage and spread until evenly dispersed.
 Add another layer of the bechamel, and then add a layer of shredded cheese.
 Add another layer of pancakes, then bechamel, then bacon strips, bechamel again, then eggs and finish with a liberal covering of cheese.
 Bake until the cheese has melted on top and begun to get crispy, about 10 minutes.
 Remove from the oven and let cool.
 Then cut portions of lasagna.

 Place a portion of lasagna on the plate and spoon the syrup over the top to taste.

 Then take a bow, best son ever.

 A graduate of Le Cordon Bleu Culinary School in Paris, Eric Greenspan has trained with celebrated chefs the world over.
-He recently hosted Nat Geo’s Eric Greenspan Is Hungry and has appeared on numerous culinary competition and food reality shows.
-A James Beard Award semi-finalist, Eric is now the Executive Chef and owner of Greenspan’s Grilled Cheese, The Roof On Wilshire and Maré.
+A James Beard Award semi-finalist, Eric is now the Executive Chef and owner of Greenspan’s Grilled Cheese and The Roof On Wilshire.
 He lives in LA with his wife and son, Max.